bavc/avaa/preservation_glossary.md

 **Generational loss** Degradation cause by tape duplication.

-**<a id="ghos" name="ghos"></a>Ghost** A shadowy or weak image in the received picture, offset either to the right or to the left of the primary image, and the result of transmission conditions where secondary [signals](#sign) are created and received earlier or later than the primary signal casued by a reflected RF signal.
+**<a id="ghos" name="ghos"></a>Ghost** A shadowy or weak image in the received picture, offset either to the right or to the left of the primary image, and the result of transmission conditions where secondary [signals](#sign) are created and received earlier or later than the primary signal caused by a reflected RF signal.

 **Glitch** A form of low frequency interference, appearing as a narrow horizontal bar moving vertically across the picture.